Challenge is closed

 Juror

-Simone Ling has a particular interest in supporting diverse voices behind and in front of the camera.
-Producing credits include Spirit Award nominated MOSQUITA Y MARI, and THEY, an Official Selection of the Cannes Film Festival nominated for a Queer Palm and Camera d’Or.
-She is a member of the Producers Guild of America, MPEG/IATSE, BAFTA/LA, and is Deputy Chair of BAFTA’s Learning, Inclusion and Talent Committee.
-Simone has long spearheaded Asian, Asian American and BIPOC outreach for the Sundance Institute's Feature Film Program and is an Advisor for Sundance Co//ab Producing and Screenwriting courses.
-She programs for Tribeca Film Festival’s World Cinema section, and for Urbanworld Film Festival and mentors for Outfest's Screenwriting Lab.
-A Fulbright Scholar, she holds Masters degrees in Modern History and Journalism respectively from the University of Oxford and Stanford University and is a Senior Lecturer in story and development and Senior Thesis Mentor at AFI, the American Film Institute Conservatory. more...
+Simone Ling has a particular interest in working with diverse voices behind and in front of the camera.
+Producing credits include Spirit Award nominated MOSQUITA Y MARI, THEY, an Official Selection of the Cannes Film Festival nominated for a Queer Palm and Camera d’Or, and Tribeca X Award winner EMERGING RADIANCE.
+A member of the Producers Guild of America, MPEG/IATSE, and BAFTA/LA, she Deputy Chair's BAFTA/LA’s Learning, Inclusion and Talent (DE&I) Committee.
+Spearheading intersectional outreach for the Sundance Institute’s Feature Film Programs, Simone curates and advises for a number of labs and festivals worldwide.
+A Fulbright Scholar, she holds Masters degrees from the University of Oxford and Stanford University, and is a Senior Lecturer in story and development at AFI, the American Film Institute's Conservatory. more...

 Juror